 Times are tough in today’s economy with increased inflation and labor costs; optimizing your fabrication and converting techniques can give you a competitive advantage over the competition.
 Often, the converting method and the efficiency of the process determines whether a project is won.
 The good news is that we can help!

 The Gund Company offers a wide array of converting services to meet and realize your most complex design challenges.
-Our engineering team will use our expertise in converting techniques and materials to provide you with high-quality and streamlined solutions from start to finish.
+Our engineering team will use our expertise in converting techniques and flexible materials to provide you with high-quality and streamlined solutions from start to finish.

 All processing methods have advantages and disadvantages, depending on the application.
 Of course, new technology may improve the efficiency of a process in some capacity, but the essential function of the method remains the same in the following techniques:

-Perhaps the most economical of all options is die-cutting.
+Perhaps the most economical of all converting options is die-cutting.
 A part can be die-cut in several ways, but flatbed and rotary die-cutting are the most common.